What Is a White Label Product? Definition, Benefits, and Examples

 Consideration White labelling Private labelling

-How much will it cost?
-Lower cost due to mass production.
-Higher cost due to exclusivity.
+Cost Lower cost due to mass production of products Higher cost due to product exclusivity

 A video showing various features of Salesforce Commerce Cloud, a complete commerce platform built on the world's most trusted CRM